podcastsInhumanities/PodcastDH/README.md

 # The World of Podcasts

-The site: www.wix... is a digital humanities project that aims to analyze and reseach the world of podcasts.
+The website: https://moranalon31.wixsite.com/behind-podcasts is a digital humanities project that aims to analyze and reseach the world of podcasts.

 here you can find the scripts used for collecting the data and visualize it.